 Public Safety personnel will provide walking escorts to campus community members on campus and within a six-block radius of the campus.
+Escorts may also be available up to a mile from campus as personnel and a vehicle are available.
+Such transports will only be provided to the user's residence from campus.
 To request this service, community members should contact the Department of Public Safety at 651-696-6555.